EuropeanStudentCard/escr-api-lib/README.md

 The advantage is that no personal data is helding in the router.
 The disadvantage is that the student cannot apply to proposed online services on the router

-To expose API you need to register the routes in the institution identity space.
+To expose an API you need to register the route in the institution identity space of the router.

-Find the "how to"
+To add the library to your local project, Find the "how to" in the "doc" folder of this repo.

 Here is the route that the lib allows to expose :